alicialcaide/alicialcaide/README.md

 :mortar_board: Microstrategy - Analyst (ANL) Certification
 :mortar_board: Microsoft - Data Analyst Associate

-- 👀 Next: Machine Learning y Data Science
+- 👀 Next: Machine Learning and Data Science
-- 🌱 Aprendiendo Python en sus diferentes facetas.
+- 🌱 Learning Python in many ways.

 <!---
 alicialcaide/alicialcaide is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.